tlcsdm/eclipse-renesas-config-editor/README.md

 # Eclipse Renesas Config Editor

-This plugin registers .mtpj, .scfg, and .ewp files—commonly used in Renesas projects—to be opened by Eclipse’s built-in XML editor.
+This plugin registers .mtpj, .scfg, .eww and .ewp files—commonly used in Renesas projects—to be opened by Eclipse’s built-in XML editor.
 It helps developers quickly view and edit project configuration files in a structured and readable way.

 ## Build